EllisOllier/personal-portfolio/README.md

-My first project which has been created purely by me with no influcence of youtube videos or courses
+A personal portfolio project which was written purely by me with no influcence of youtube videos or courses.